DKhangggg/aws-intership-report/content/2-Proposal/_index.md

 pre: " <b> 2. </b> "
 ---

-# The Volt Go
+# The EV Station-based Rental System

 ## Electric Vehicle Rental and Return Software at Fixed Stations – A Green Mobility Solution for Smart Cities

 ### 1. Executive Summary

-The Volt Go is developed to provide an all-in-one platform for electric vehicle rental and charging management.
+The EV Station-based Rental System is developed to provide an all-in-one platform for electric vehicle rental and charging management.
 It integrates real-time rental, payment, and charging station access through a unified cloud-native solution.
 The system features a React Native mobile app and a Spring Boot backend deployed on AWS ECS Fargate, with PostgreSQL (RDS) and Redis (ElastiCache) for data and caching.
 User authentication is managed via Amazon Cognito, and global delivery is optimized using CloudFront.
 Designed under the AWS Well-Architected Framework, the platform ensures scalability, high availability, and security while maintaining cost efficiency.

 ### 2. Problem Statement

-### What’s the Problem?
+### What's the Problem?

 Current electric vehicle (EV) rental services are fragmented, requiring users to switch between multiple apps to locate, book, and manage rentals at fixed points.
-This creates inconvenience, slow performance, and unreliable experiences — users often arrive at “unavailable” or “offline” rental points, leading to frustration and loss of trust.
+This creates inconvenience, slow performance, and unreliable experiences — users often arrive at "unavailable" or "offline" rental points, leading to frustration and loss of trust.

 For vehicle owners and operators, manual fleet management, booking coordination, and maintenance tracking result in operational inefficiencies and lost revenue.
 Currently, there is no unified, real-time platform connecting renters, vehicle owners, and rental point operators.

 ### The Solution

-The Volt Go consolidates EV rental and return at fixed points into a single, cloud-native platform.
+The EV Station-based Rental System consolidates EV rental and return at fixed points into a single, cloud-native platform.
 Built with React Native for mobile and Spring Boot for backend, the system delivers real-time booking, vehicle tracking, and payment integration.

 Key AWS services include ECS Fargate for compute, RDS PostgreSQL for data storage, ElastiCache for low-latency performance, API Gateway and Cognito for secure access, and CloudFront for global content delivery.
 The platform supports both fleet-based and peer-to-peer (P2P) vehicle registration, providing a centralized interface for users and operators to manage rentals efficiently, securely, and at scale.